Living in a Metaphorical World

 4) At various levels everything that exists communicates with everything else (including through ubiquitous energy fields such as the Zero Point and Higgs fields and in some cases scalar waves).

-5) Whether it be a kidney, a tumor, an electron or a quark, everything that exists vibrates, oscillates, spins or all of the above.
+5) Whether it be a kidney, a tumor, an electron or a quark, everything that exists consists of granules that vibrate, oscillate, spin or all of the above.

 6) In order to adequately address optimum health a human being must be comprehended as a composite of oscillating systems and their entanglements, connections and relationships to each other and to other systems.